Can you get life insurance if you’re transgender?

 Coverage options for transgender applicants

-And while your application may be postponed or require further evaluation depending on what type of gender-affirming medical care you are pursuing, this might just require some extra paperwork and a longer application process — not an increase in your life insurance premiums.
-If you are asked to postpone your application and need coverage now, you may be able to get temporary life insurance
+Your application may be postponed or require further evaluation depending on what type of gender-affirming medical care you’re pursuing.
+This might just require some extra paperwork and a longer application process.

 Every life insurance application — and applicant — is different, and life insurance companies evaluate them that way.
 Shopping around with a life insurance broker is the best way to find an insurer that will offer you the best coverage based on your profile.